-A Total Solar Eclipse Is Coming in Late 2020 — Here's Where It Will Be Visible
+A Total Solar Eclipse Is Coming Next Month — Here's Where It Will Be Visible

 The 2020 total solar eclipse path of totality crosses great lakes, hot springs, and an active volcano.

 This year, we've seen incredible supermoons and a "ring of fire" eclipse, but this is a truly unique celestial event.
 While those of us in the United States won't be able to see this eclipse in person, folks in Chile and Argentina will have the chance to view this incredible astronomical event from lakes, hot springs, and one of Chile's most active volcanoes.
 Plus, with options to livestream the eclipse, we can all enjoy the magic of this natural phenomenon from the comfort of our homes.